 By exploring specific scenarios and Pat’s journey, we were able to get a more detailed understanding of how a user would interact with our app.
 We used that clarity to sketch diagrams, user flows, and sitemaps to lay the foundation of our structure.

 After solidifying our architecture, we started layout and wireframe sketches and then moved into Axure.

-One consistent piece of feedback we received from users, was that the process of selecting number of tickets felt disjointed.
-We responded by eliminating an unnecessary middle step by implementing a simple drop down selection menu.
+One piece of feedback we received from users, was that the process of selecting the number of tickets felt disjointed.
+We responded by eliminating a separate page for it and instead using a select menu, keeping the user in context.

-Once our user-informed changes were addressed, we began adding fidelity.
+Once our user-informed changes were addressed, we began increasing the fidelity.

 The final product is a clickable prototype built in Axure that reflects the core needs of users.